suffolklibraries/lgc/content/collections/events/winter-parade-lantern-making.md

         text: here
       -
         type: text
-        text: ' to for more information on the Winter Parade.'
+        text: ' for more information on the Winter Parade.'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        marks:
-          -
-            type: bold
-        text: 'The lantern-making session will also run on 25 November from 10:00 until 14:30' -
     type: heading
     attrs: